Selling Your Home

 Advertise Your Home on the Multiple Listings Service (MLS)

 This service is only available to real estate agents.
 It is a database of all the homes for sale through agents.
 Details about your home will be available to other agents searching for homes in your area, in the range of your asking price.

 In addition to giving your home the once over with a mop and dust cloth, have your agent prepare a home feature sheet.
 This is a one page synopsis of your home that highlights lot size, room dimensions, features and upgrades as well as utility costs and taxes.
 Prospective buyers will take a sheet and refer to it while viewing your home.
 Plus, it makes for a great reference sheet when the buyers are comparing properties.

 The Open House: This is usually not a pleasant experience.
 The upside is that you usually won't have to be there to act as a guide.
 The downside is that you might have a series of open houses over a few weeks, with people poking through all areas of your home.
 And you'll have the constant pressure of keeping your home looking its best.

-The Viewing: When an agent has a client who is interested in your home, they will first call to make an appointment with your North West Calgary Homes agent.
+The Viewing: When an agent has a client who is interested in your home, they will first call to make an appointment with your Royal LePage Benchmark - North West agent.
 If you're lucky, you'll have time for the last-minute tidying.
 Of course, you can say no if the prospective purchaser wishes to come at an inconvenient time.

 During the viewing, make sure you give the viewer and the agent a feature sheet and get the agent's business card.
 Give viewers the freedom to wander around your home by themselves.
 Following may make them uncomfortable.
 The agent will stay with the prospects to offer some protection against theft or property damage.